zyzyx159/GooseDNS/Notes.md

+# Version 0.3

+### Goals:

+- [] More work on UI
+- [] Edit data frame
+- [] Push edited data frame back up to DB
+- [] Figure out what to do with SN.
+I can't store it in the domain table, but I have to store it.

 # Version 0.2.1

 ### Goals:

 - [x] Write Python code to generate the DB if its missing.
-- [ ] Display domains and subdomains
+- [x] Display domains and subdomains

 # Version 0.2